‹ Go back to news

 31 August 2016 • Categories: Blog, Innovation week, News

 The end of the summer has become over the years the most anticipated moment in the life of the company.
-Textkernel just organised its fourth “Innovation Week”; an internal event where colleagues from different teams gathered for 5 days to work on an innovative project of their choice.
+Textkernel just organised its fourth “Innovation Week”, an internal event where colleagues from different departments teamed-up during 5 days to work on an innovative project of their choice.

 Innovating in a friendly and relaxed atmosphere

 Reorganised for the span of a week, the company’s headquarter transformed into a busy hive of team meetings, coding sessions and commercial pitch brainstorming.
 Working well into the evening, team members collaborated on the development of a working prototype in a friendly and relaxed atmosphere.